didulanthaisuru/smartgov_backend/backend/INSIGHTS_DIRECT_README.md

 ## Overview

-The insights_direct endpoints allow you to retrieve insights data based on various parameters including:
+The insights_direct endpoints allow you to retrieve insights data based on the MongoDB collection structure.
+The endpoints are designed to work with the actual insights collection format.
-- `service_id`: The main service identifier
-- `sub_service_id`: The sub-service identifier
-- `main_service_id`: The main service category identifier
-- `date`: The date for which to retrieve insights

 ## Response Format